wolandark/wolandark/README.md

 About me:
 - 😎 Creator of [Wim](https://github.com/wolandark/wim)
 - ❤️ Bash is my first love
-- 🌱 Currently learning C and python
+- 🌱 Currently learning C and advanced python
 - 💲 I make custom vim configuration and do freelance sys-admin work
 - 👯 looking to collaborate on anything linux related